 Have you ever met someone and just knew they would give great advice?
-You don’t have to know them that well – one conversation is all you need to know that this person has a good sense of judgement and can share their thoughts kindly and carefully with someone who needs advice.
+You don’t have to know them that well – one conversation is all you need to know that this person has a good sense of judgment and can share their thoughts kindly and carefully with someone who needs advice.
 I can bet that this person was an ESFJ.

 What Does ESFJ Stand For?

-ESFJ stands for extraversion, sensing, feeling, and judgement.
+ESFJ stands for extraversion, sensing, feeling, and judgment.
 In the early 20th century, Katharine Briggs and Isabel Briggs Myers created the 16 personality types, based on the work of Carl Jung.
 These personality types describe how people take in information and make decisions about the world around them.

 All of these types also have a name: ESFJ’s name is “The Consul.”
 And if you’re an ESFJ, even if you don’t see yourself as a great counselor, I bet your strength is giving other people advice!

 E is for extrovert (as opposed to introvert.)
 This indicates that an ESFJ is likely to lean toward external stimulation rather than internal thoughts and feelings.
 After a long day at the office, an extrovert is more likely to unwind by talking on the phone with friends, instead of sitting alone with a cup of tea or a book.
 Extroverts recharge by surrounding themselves with friends, family, and other types of external stimulation.
 This often leads people to think that extroverts are loud, bold, and outgoing.
 This isn’t always the case, but extroverts certainly prefer a crowded room over a quiet museum.